defi-wonderland/xkeeper-core/README.md

 ## Contributors

-Keep3r Framework was built with ❤️ by [Wonderland](https://defi.sucks).
+XKeeper was built with ❤️ by [Wonderland](https://defi.sucks).

-Wonderland is a team of top Web3 researchers, developers, and operators who believe that the future needs to be open-source, permissionless, and decentralized.
+Wonderland is the largest core development group in web3.
+Our commitment is to a financial future that's open, decentralized, and accessible to all.

+[DeFi sucks](https://defi.sucks), but Wonderland is here to make it better.

 [DeFi sucks](https://defi.sucks), but Wonderland is here to make it better.